• Skip to main content

 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-• Lemon Juice- Another key ingredient, lemon juice helps the pectin create the necessary structure to "set" the jam by lowering the pH.
+• Lemon Juice- Lemon juice helps the pectin create the necessary structure to "set" the jam by lowering the pH.
 Since it's an acid, it also helps to prevent bacterial growth and gives the jam a longer shelf-life.

 A bowl of blueberries, a bowl of sugar, and a few lemons are displayed on a butcher block countertop.